FOOD INTOLERANCE NETWORK FACTSHEET

 No, unlike many regular milks, A2 is not diluted with permeate which is a by-product of milk processing (see the explanation on their website).
 That’s probably partly why it costs more – but we figure it is worth the extra.

-Where can I buy A2 milk - in Australia, UK, USA?
+Where can I buy A2 milk - in Australia, NZ, UK, USA?

-- In Australia, see the A2 Australia website for stockists
+- In Australia, A2 milk is readily available in supermarkets, see the A2 Australia website for stockists

 - In the USA, see Hy-Vee grocery stores in the Midwest